Richard E. Berendzen: Early life

 Berendzen was born in Walters, Oklahoma on September 6, 1938.
-In 1942, Berendzen and his parents, Earl and June Berendzen, moved to Portland, Oregon, where Berendzen developed rheumatic fever and asthma at a young age, which confined him to his room.
+In 1942, he and his parents, Earl and June Berendzen, moved to Portland, Oregon, where Berendzen developed rheumatic fever and asthma at a young age, which confined him to his room.

-In 1945, the family relocated to Dallas, Texas where Earl managed a hardware store.
-Richard Berendzen remained ill and bedridden for three more years and began spending time stargazing on his lawn.
+In 1945, the family relocated to Dallas, Texas, where Earl managed a hardware store.
+Richard remained ill and bedridden for three more years, and began spending time stargazing on his lawn.

 In 1946, Berendzen began attending school for the first time as a second grader.
 His mother's mental health began to deteriorate, and "she was wildly unpredictable.
 Labels like manic, paranoid, delusional, and psychotic came years later.
 Sometimes she would be furious for no apparent reason; then, in a snap, she could suddenly become incredibly loving, supportive, and fun.”
 Berendzen began experiencing sexual abuse in his home at this time.

 Education

-Berendzen attended Southern Methodist University where he pursued a physics degree.
+Berendzen attended Southern Methodist University, where he pursued a physics degree.
 He transferred to MIT after his sophomore year and received a Bachelor of Science degree in 1961.
-Berendzen continued to Harvard as a graduate student where he served as a teaching assistant for both William Liller and Carl Sagan.
+He continued to Harvard as a graduate student, where he served as a teaching assistant for both William Liller and Carl Sagan.
 He graduated in 1967 with a master's degree and a joint PhD in astronomy and education.

 Career

-Berendzen joined the physics and astronomy faculty at Boston University and became the chair of the astronomy department in 1971.
+Berendzen joined the physics and astronomy faculty at Boston University, and became the chair of the astronomy department in 1971.
 In 1974, he was hired as the dean of the college of arts and sciences at American University in Washington, D.C.
 American University appointed him as provost in 1976, and in 1980 he became the university's eleventh president.

-During his 10-year tenure as president, Berendzen and his wife Gail averaged eleven Washington social functions every week and the university's endowment tripled in size.
+During his 10-year tenure as president, Berendzen and his wife Gail averaged eleven Washington social functions every week, and the university's endowment tripled in size.

-As president, Berendzen secured a $5 million donation from Saudi businessman Adnan Khashoggi toward the Adnan Khashoggi Sports and Convocation Center and named Kashoggi to the university's board of trustees.
-Khashoggi's donation, and the building's subsequent naming, elicited limited protests from some American University students and former faculty who were concerned about Khashoggi's role in the Iran-Contra Affair.
-Kashoggi was removed from the board in 1989 after facing charges of racketeering, fraud and obstruction of justice pertaining to his dealings in the Philippines.
+Berendzen secured a $5 million donation from Saudi businessman Adnan Khashoggi toward the Adnan Khashoggi Sports and Convocation Center, and named Kashoggi to the university's board of trustees.
+Khashoggi's donation, and the building's subsequent naming, elicited limited protests from some American University students and former faculty who were concerned about Khashoggi's role in the Iran-Contra affair.
+Khashoggi was removed from the board in 1989 after facing charges of racketeering, fraud and obstruction of justice pertaining to his dealings in the Philippines.

 In addition to his responsibilities at American University, Berendzen chaired the commission on the Budget and Financial Priorities of the District of Columbia and the American Council on Education's Committee on Foreign Student Policy.
 He was also an original member of the Committee for the Scientific Investigation of Claims of the Paranormal.